KalpitChoudhari/codexponent/_posts/2023-02-06-benchmarking-in-ruby.md

 > gem 'benchmark'

-and then
-> bundle
- or install it as
+and then `bundle` or install it as

 > gem install benchmark

 How to use:-

-suppose you’re doing a ton of queries and you need to figure out what is faster in retrieving the record ‘which’ or ‘find’

-for that purpose, you can benchmark it
+suppose you’re doing a ton of queries and you need to figure out what is faster in retrieving the record `which` or `find` for that purpose, you can benchmark it.

-let’s consider you have one method which uses ‘find’
+let’s consider you have one method which uses `find`

 ```ruby
 def meth